mandy0216/deepfake/README.md

 3. Run the next three cells to install tensorflow-gpu, tensorflow latest version and keras upgrade.
 4. Clone the git repository by running the next cell.
 5. Change the working directory to deepfake-detection.

+Follow the following instructions or run the cells in a serial order to execute the operation mentioned as a comment (#...) in the beginning of each cell.

 ## Datasets and Preprocessing
 ### Deepfake TIMIT
-https://www.idiap.ch/dataset/deepfaketimit
+The dataset can be downloaded from here: https://www.idiap.ch/dataset/deepfaketimit

 deepfakeTIMIT dataset consists of videos.
 So, to split video by frame, run this command.